-Congress passes bills amending the Code on a regular (almost annual) basis.
+- The Code is amended on a regular (almost annual) basis.
 However, major amendments to the Code are relatively rare.
 The Tax Cuts and Jobs Act of 2017 ("TCJA"), signed into law on December 22, 2017, is considered the biggest amendment to the Code since the Tax Reform Act of 1986.
-More recently, on March 27, 2020, President Trump signed into law the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
-The CARES Act includes important tax changes aimed at providing relief to businesses and individuals from adverse impacts of the COVID-19 pandemic.

-The process of enacting tax legislation originates, as required under the U.S. Constitution, with a tax bill in the House of Representatives (the "House").
+There have also been multiple other legislative acts, including the Coronavirus Aid, Relief, and Economic Security Act, enacted on March 27, 2020 (the "CARES Act", which was aimed at providing relief to businesses and individuals from adverse impacts of the COVID-19 pandemic, with such relief being granted in part through temporary changes to the tax laws.
+Currently, Congress is considering two separate acts of legislation that include several of the tax proposals included in the Biden Administration's "General Explanations of the Administration's Fiscal Year 2022 Revenue Proposals" (the "Green Book") and which, if enacted, are expected to modify (and in some cases, repeal) some of the recent TCIA amendments to the Code . - The process of enacting tax legislation originates, as required under the U.S. Constitution, with a tax bill in the House of Representatives (the "House").
 The House's Ways and Means Committee conducts hearings so different constituencies can provide testimony on the proposals in the bill.
 After the hearings, the Ways and Means Committee revises the bill and sends it to the House as a whole for voting.
 If the House approves the bill, the bill is sent to the Senate Finance Committee for review and comment.
 The Senate Finance Committee may conduct its own hearings and make any amendments to the House bill.
 Once the Senate Finance Committee approves the bill, it is presented to the Senate for a vote.
-If the Senate passes the House version of the bill without any amendments, the bill is sent to the President, who may sign it into law.
+If the Senate passes the

+House version of the bill without any amendments, the bill is sent to the President, who may sign it into law.
 Alternatively, if the Senate version of the bill includes amendments, it is returned to the House, revised by the Conference Committee, sent to the House and Senate for approval.
 If approved by both chambers of Congress, the bill is sent to the President, who may sign it into law.